IF YOU ARE NEW HERE…

 *Note from Author: This is Chapter 1 of an ongoing project.
 It’s also a draft so the words you read here might change before they go into print.

-**Another Note from Author: This is a work of fiction.
+*Second Note from Author: This is a work of fiction.
 Names, characters, businesses, places, events, locales, and incidents are either the products of this author’s imagination or used in a fictitious manner.
-Any resemblance to actual persons, living or dead, or actual events is purely coincidental.